ipsdm/legitimacy/suggested-structure/README.md

 ## Phase 3: Rectification

-Now that the existing structures have been succesfully documented and any ratification blockers eraticated, it is time to rectify the organization.
+Now that the existing structures have been successfully documented and any ratification blockers eradicated, it is time to rectify the organization.

 ## Suggested further process